Rostov Kremlin (museum-reserve): Collections

 Over the years the Rostov Museum has accumulated numerous collections containing objects of great historical, cultural and artistic value.

 Collection of Icons

 Museum collection of icons is one of the finest in the country.
 Much of it consists of works from local artistic centers, but it also includes a number of icons painted by Moscow masters.
 The most important part of the collection is a set of icons from the Church of St. Demetrius of Salonica in the village Ponikarovo near Rostov, which formed the church's iconostasis.
 This collection consist of practically whole iconostasis, including the Royal Doors, the icons of St. Demetrius of Salonica and the Hodegetria which flanked the doors, and a Deisis tier of thirteen figures.
-Most of these icons were painted by Mosow masters at the beginning of the 16th century.
+Most of these icons were painted by Moscow masters at the beginning of the 16th century.
 This iconostasis was commissioned by the owner of Ponicarovo, the Grand Prince's secretary Danilo Mamyrev.